OpenSenseAction/poligrain/docs/development/CONTRIBUTING.md

 1. To make sure that everything is working correctly you can now perform the following linting, testing and building of doc:
    - `nox -s lint # Lint only`
-   - `nox -s tests # Python tests`
+   - `nox -s tests # Python tests` # You have to run test
-   - `nox -s docs -- --serve` # Build and serve the docs so that you can check them locally in your browser
+   - `nox -s docs -- --serve` # Build and serve the docs so that you can check them locally in your browser (this is handy to debug problems with the docs)
-   - `nox -s build` # Make an SDist and wheel, which is the same package that would be uploaded to PyPi
+   - `nox -s build` # Make an SDist and wheel, which is the same package that would be uploaded to PyPi (this is not required for you to do, but it should work)

 ### Write code and commit the changes